costajob/costajob.github.io/_posts/thoughts/2020-03-13-perspectives.md

 Yesterday i was getting my fifteen minutes of fresh air, buying some food, while two guys grabbed my attention: they were hugged, smiling, dirty, homeless.

-They do not care at all about the virus, simply it was not a priority for them.
+They do not care at all about the virus, it wasn't a priority for them.

 Indeed this emergency is especially compelling for us, worried about our parents, upset by the restrictions imposed to our freedom, but has a completely different impact on who is threatened by death and misery every single day.